- Ph.D. Programs

 The following are additional requirements for completing the AMDP that prospective students should keep in mind.

-Students applying for the AMDP option must be enrolled as a U-M undergraduate Math majors and must have at least a 3.2 cumulative GPA.
-Students pursuing either a dual-degree or double major are not eligible.
+- Students applying for the AMDP option must be enrolled as a U-M undergraduate Math majors and must have at least a 3.2 cumulative GPA.
+Students pursuing a dual-degree are not eligible for double-counting but may pursue the freestanding master's degree.

-For AMDP students, a maximum of 18 credits taken outside the year of Rackham registration may be allowed for the master’s degree, including credits that are double-counted or transferred.
+- For AMDP students, a maximum of 18 credits taken outside the year of Rackham registration may be allowed for the master’s degree, including credits that are double-counted (up to 12) or transferred (6).